marcus-crane/utf9k/blog/2023-11-21-vehicle-congestion-gnss.md

 As far as tracking itself, no country at the time of the report had actually implemented the system so any OBUs would be custom made but there is a brief description of a Belgian heavy-vehicle device:

-> Belgium is one of the more recent schemes and allows for the self-install of the small lunchbox size OBU via the cigarette lighter plug
+> Belgium is one of the more recent schemes and allows for the self-install of the small lunchbox-sized OBU via the cigarette lighter plug

-If this were the model to follow, it stands that you could leave it unplugged until you get to somewhere that utilises congestion although that list will be every growing.
+If this were the model to follow, it stands that you could leave it unplugged until you get to somewhere that utilises congestion although that list will be ever growing.
 Convenience always wins with these things so I imagine most would just leave these things on all the time from the minute you turn on your vehicle.

 You also don't want to be leaning over in traffic to plug in your OBU only to accidentally cause a crash and all that.